- Informed Consent

 In shared decision-making and informed consent, you get information about treatment, and you get to make the final decision about whether you want treatment.
 But shared decision-making takes informed consent a step further, giving the patient more responsibility.

 Shared decision-making is a newer way of talking about treatment and treatment decisions, and some doctors are using it.
 It works like this: the doctor gives the patient information about the pros and cons of all the treatment options, including no treatment.
-This often involves “homework” for the patient, such as reading, looking at DVDs, or sifting through other types of information.
-The patient tells the doctor about factors (preferences, problems, home conditions, etc.) that might make each treatment option better or worse than the others.
-The patient and doctor then make the decision together about which treatment is best for the patient.
+This often means “homework” for the patient, such as reading, looking at DVDs, or sifting through other types of information.
+The patient tells the doctor about factors (preferences, health problems, home conditions, and such) that might make each treatment option better or worse than the others.
+Together, the patient and doctor decide which treatment is best for the patient.
 Or they may decide on something else, such as waiting for further developments before choosing a treatment.

-It’s OK to tell the doctor that you don’t want a shared decision.
-But if you do want this kind of input into your medical decisions, let your doctor know.
+It’s OK to tell the doctor that you don’t want to share decision-making.
+But if you do want this kind of input let your doctor know.
 Be sure that you understand all the reasonable options for your situation, and go over them with your doctor.
 See the section called “What questions should I ask during informed consent?” to get some ideas of what to ask about each treatment option.
 Keep in mind that your doctor may not have as much information about some treatments as others, and you may need to get a second opinion to get a more complete picture.